Alex079/graphql-classes-maven-plugin/README.md

 classes for GraphQL operations defined in files.
 The following classes will be generated for each operation:

 - a wrapper class, which requires variables to be set and provides the operation name, document, variables and the root result class
-- a variables class, which is used by wrapper class to collect variables
+- a variables class, which is used by the wrapper class to collect variables
-- a hierarchy of result classes, which contain the fields requested in the operation
+- a set of result classes, which contain the fields requested in the operation

 The generated result classes will contain only the requested fields.
 Union (or interface) result classes will contain all the requested fields of all the requested union members (or interface implementors).
 Aliases must be set to avoid